 Dragon Family Wing Chun – A Fighting Art

-On the other hand, unlike other modern progressive arts, Dragon Family Wing Chun is not a “sport” oriented practice.
-However it is constantly evolving, through alive-based training such as sparring and never simply looking to preserve for tradition’s sake alone.
+On the other hand, unlike other modern progressive arts, Dragon Family Wing Chun is not a mix of many different martial arts or a “sport” oriented practice.
+Its principles are time-tested with a strong spiritual philosophy of character, integrity and humble compassion.
+However, as a fighting art, it is about always being tested through alive-based training such as sparring and never simply looking to preserve for tradition’s sake alone.
 So this makes Dragon Family Wing Chun neither solely traditional nor solely progressive.
-Instead, we believe in the center… a type of calm, balanced equilibrium which doesn’t go to extremes.
+Instead, we believe in a centered approach… a type of calm, balanced equilibrium which doesn’t go to extremes.